[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 1. Once entered, it will be reflected in the next interaction

-What you're changing here is a temporary setting on the playground.
-It won't be saved as the Harness's actual settings, so if you want to persist it, you need to change and save it from the Harness edit screen.
+What you're changing here is a temporary setting in the playground.
+Since it won't be saved as the Harness's actual settings, if you want to persist it, you need to change and save it from the Harness editing screen.

 Try sending the following.

-I want to create a web application.
+I want to build a web application.
 Which services should I use?

 How did it change compared to the general response in Part 1?
-It should answer professionally as "TechNavi," structured from conclusion to details, with a comparison table and mention of cost aspects.
+It should respond professionally as "TechNavi", structured in order from conclusion to details, with comparison tables and mentions of cost considerations.

 12